romkazor/idlak/docs/tangle_voices.rst

 5. Packages the voice into a directory that contains all files required for synthesis.
 6. Synthesizes the text in testdata.

+Numbering matches the steps in the run.sh for the Idlak examples.

 There are some tools for synthesing using the Tangle voices.
-Firstly there is a command line program (instructions are given once the script has finished running) and then there is a RESTful server, see :ref:`rest-server`.
+Firstly there is a command line program (instructions are given once the script has finished running) and then there is a RESTful server, see :ref:`rest-server`

 If you are using Tangle in your research please reference the following paper::